Man Looking Stock Performance on Screens

 Refund policies

-Currently, Alpha Picks does not have a refund policy or trial period.
+• Alpha Picks does not currently offer refunds or a trial period.

 Final verdict

 If you're more into long-term, fundamental-based investing, Stock Advisor is a better fit.
-If you prefer a strictly quantitative approach, then you should probably go with Alpha Picks.
+If you prefer a more aggressive, quantitative approach, then you may want to go with Alpha Picks.

 Author